andersbogsnes/homepage/content/presentations/apis/4_database.md

 We don't need to provide an `__init__` method - SQLAlchemy autogenerates one.

 You can, however, add an `__init__` if you prefer

+SQLAlchemy will also autogenerate the `id` column when we add a new row

 ---